Veterinary Technology Program

 - ANIMSCI 2200.01 and 2200.02 (Introduction to Animal Sciences lecture and laboratory)

-All students that have applied by the January 15th deadline will be screened for GPA (2.5 cumulative or better), freshman or sophomore rank (junior or senior rank students are not eligible for the joint program), and that they have submitted a HOBET score.
-Eligible applicants will then be sorted by their HOBET score, and the top 90 test scores will be admitted to the Columbus State Community College Veterinary Technology Program.
-OSU students wishing to join the joint program with CSCC will need to have one of the top 90 HOBET test scores to be admitted to the program.
+All students that have applied by the January 23 deadline will be screened for GPA (2.5 cumulative or better), freshman or sophomore rank (junior or senior rank students are not eligible for the joint program), and submission of a HESI score.
+Eligible applicants will then be sorted by their HESI score, and the top 90 test scores will be admitted to the Columbus State Community College Veterinary Technology Program.
+OSU students wishing to join the joint program with CSCC will need to have one of the top 90 TEAS test scores to be admitted to the program.

 Students will spend their first year on The Ohio State University campus as an Animal Sciences major, and their sophomore through senior years will be spent at both OSU and CSCC.
 The campuses are less than 15 minutes apart.
 In addition, all program students will complete summer coursework after their sophomore year.

 Students with financial aid or scholarships that require full-time enrollment will need to utilize the Financial Aid Consortium.
 The consortium must be filled out each semester if students intend to be enrolled in less than 12 hours at Ohio State the following semester.
 All consortiums will initially be filled out in Plumb Hall 116 by the 12th Friday of the semester and faxed to the appropriate financial aid office.
-To read more about the Financial Aid Consortium, see: http://sfa.osu.edu/forms/index.asp?tab=d
+To read more about the Financial Aid Consortium, click on the following link: http://sfa.osu.edu/forms/index.asp?tab=d

 College of Food, Agricultural, and Environmental Sciences

-Clinical experiences are scheduled through the CSCC veterinary technology program advisors.
+Clinical experiences are scheduled through CSCC veterinary technology program advisors.
 They will place students at a clinic or hospital based on student preference and space availability.
 All students will complete nearly 500 hours of clinical experience.
-The clinical experiences are broken down over the senior year into 3 private site experiences in addition to an experience at The Ohio State University Veterinary Medical Center.
-Students will obtain 4 credit hours of Animal Sciences 3189 internship credit for the clinical experiences and they will not need to seek a traditional internship through the Department of Animal Sciences to graduate.
+The clinical experiences are broken down over the senior year into four private site experiences, which transfer back as Animal Sciences 3191 internship credit.

 The courses you take will teach you about animal anatomy and physiology, health, nutrition, genetics, and behavior.
 Your learning experiences at The Ohio State University and Columbus State Community College are very hands on and enable you to work with a variety of animals.
 With state-of-the-art teaching laboratories, the opportunities to learn are endless.